How to Keep Writing When You Don't Have Time to Write

 How do you write when you don't have time to write?
 When your life is full and busy with job, school, family, and other obligations, it can be tough to squeeze in writing.
 But don't give up—there are ways to keep writing even if you don't have time to sit down with a pen and paper.

-When a writer voices frustration about not being able to write, often the advice given is some form of “you just have to suck it up and do it.”
+When a writer voices frustration about not being able to write, often the advice given is some form of “you just have to suck it up, create a writing schedule, and do it.”
 The assumption behind this well-intentioned reply is that the hurdle to overcome is fear of judgment or procrastination or an inability to do something that isn’t perfect.

 While those are all real barriers to writing that some authors need to overcome through a combination of force of will and giving oneself grace, sometimes the barrier to writing is something more concrete, like a real lack of time.
-We might have all the will-power in the world, but if we don’t have time we will feel stuck and our writing will stagnate.
+We might have all the willpower in the world, but if we don’t have time, we will feel stuck, and our writing will stagnate.

 How do we keep moving forward with our work when we don’t have any time?